SovereignCloudStack/contributor-guide/source/nextcloud.rst

 options to do this in the open.

 If you want to contribute, we'll do an onboarding call and add you to nextcloud.
+This will also add you to the scs-member@lists.scs.community mailing list.

+We have an announcements mailing list there announce@lists.scs.community and you can subscribe via the `mailman3 frontend <https://scs.sovereignit.de/mailman3/postorius/lists/>`_